-The Portfolio's financial statements will be available in the Portfolio's first Annual Report to Shareholders.
+The Portfolio's financial statements are available in the Portfolio's first Annual Financial Statement to Shareholders.
+You can obtain a copy of the Financial Statements without charge by calling the Portfolio at (877) 322-0576.

 Appendix A

 DESCRIPTION OF BOND RATINGS